jennynicoleaustin/Data-Structures-Algos/udemy-interview-prep/DataStructuresAlgos/src/main/java/org/example/S12BasicSort/Section 12: Basic Sort Notes.md

 - variable minIndex -> originally assigned the value of the item at index 0.
   - check to see if the value at index 1 is less than 0; if so assign minIndex to be 1....
   - checks each value in the array, to see if the item is lower than the previous one and then moves to the next item.

+## Insertion Sort
+- Always starts with the second item in the list
+  - if the second item is less than the item to the right then switch the items.